-2014 Cross Not 2016
+201 2015 2016 017

 Gross Net Gross Net Gross Net

-(in thous sands)
+(in th ousands)

-Leasehold acreage 22 17 38 28 3 2
+Leasehold acreage 29 16 4 2 22 11

 The Company's investment in developed and undeveloped acreage comprises numerous leases.
 The terms and conditions under which the Company maintains exploration or production rights to the acreage are property-specific, contractually defined and vary significantly from property to property.
 Work programs are designed to ensure that the exploration potential of any property is fully evaluated before expiration.
 In some instances, the Company may elect to relinquish acreage in advance of the contractual expiration date if the evaluation process is complete and there is not a business basis for extension.
 In cases where additional time may be required to fully evaluate acreage, the Company has generally been successful in obtaining extensions.
 The Company utilizes various methods to manage the expiration of leases, including drilling the acreage prior to lease expiration or extending lease terms.
-However, the Company currently have no plans to develop or extend the lease terms on approximately 15,550 and 13,600 net acres related to leases that are due to expire in years 2014 and 2015, respectively.
+However, the Company currently has no plans to develop or extend the lease terms on approximately 15,200 net acres related to leases that are due to expire in 2015.